kexuan5458/Self-Driving_Car_Localization/README.md

 ## API Description

 Return the location and velocity data of each frame.
 And show the accuracy or plot the comparison results.
-It would be updated after coding has started.

 ## Engineering Infrastructure